|

 1.

-Yang Guan melody references
+陽關三疊 Yang Guan San Die references

 42673.384 陽關曲 Yangguan Qu says it is 曲調名,渭城曲之別名 the name of a melody, another name for Melody of Weicheng, as well as 小秦王 Xiao Qinwang; it was a 清平調 qingping melody and originally a poem by Wang Wei (which it quotes), then it entered 樂府 the Music Bureau.
 Yuefu Shiji includes Wang Wei's poem in Folio 80, amongst its Songs of recent times (近代曲辭 Jindai qu ci).
+The entry mentions 陽關三疊 several times but does not give a quote that can be used as an earliest reference.

-Stuart Sargent has comment on Su Dongpo's
+Stuart Sargent has commented on Su Dongpo's

 treatment of Yang Guan.
 And "Dapu, Bringing Old Music to Life" has some analysis of the rhythms of the Zheyin Shizi Qinpu version of Yangguan Sandie.